mlombera94/mlombera94.github.io/_posts/2021-01-06-Wine_quality.md

 ## Step 3: Train the SVM model

-Start with a simple linear SVM (Support Vector Model).
+Start with a simple linear SVM.
 ``` r
 # Begin training with a simple linear SVM
 quality_classifier <- ksvm(quality ~.,